 While we might wonder, as David did, what is man that God might take thought of us, the fact is that God does think of us!
 God has made us like Himself and crowned us with glory and majesty.
-He knows us so intimately that he can number the hairs on our heads.
-He is so concerned for us that whatever anyone does to the least of is it is as if the act was done to God Himself!
+He knows us so intimately that He can number the hairs on our heads.
+He is so concerned for us that whatever anyone does to the least of us God Himself feels it!

 Knowing now what neither Job nor his companions could even fathom, we might still wonder why God “allows bad things to happen to good people”.
 But we have much greater consolation.
 Surely, Elihu was right that God is just, and we should not assume that our sense of right and wrong is greater than God’s.

-At the same time, there are injustices in this world.
-Injustice is done, and it often does not get righted in our lifetimes.
+At the same time, there are injustices in this world that are not made right in our lifetimes.
 In the history of the world, injustice has been done for which there is no justice in this world, and that is the condition that continues to this day, though we try as we might to fix it.

 Yet, we can take consolation in this: God knows that injustice as intimately and as poignantly as we do because he suffered injustice Himself at the hands of wicked men.
 He suffered as He should not have suffered.
 If there was anyone in the history of the world who should not have suffered what He suffered, it was Jesus, God in human flesh.

-We may not know the rest of the plan, as Job did not know what God had in store thousands of years after his time.
-But we can have confidence to trust a God who was willing to become like us and to suffer for us.
-We can take heart when he promises us a place with Him where He is.
+We may not know the rest of the plan, as Job did not know what God had in store thousands of years after his time, but we can have trust a God who was willing to become like us and to suffer for us.
+We can trust His promises.
 We can hold on confidently to the hope that we have through the resurrection of Jesus that our perishable bodies will be clothed in the imperishable, and our mortality with immortality, and the sting of death will be no more!